CarlosMazcu/landscape/README.md

 ```bash
 ./landscape.elf 2400
 ```
+Here, `2400` represents the clock speed of your CPU in MHz.

-## Dependences
+## Dependencies

 - **SDL 1.2 (libSDL)** - linked like -lSDL in compile.sh.

-Here, `2400` represents the clock speed of your CPU in MHz.

 ## Notes